I’m a Celebrity viewers criticise Fred Sirieix over ‘annoying’ Josie Gibson treatment

-I’m a Celebrity viewers criticise Fred Sirieix over ‘unbearable’ Josie Gibson treatment
+I’m a Celebrity viewers infuriated over Fred Sirieix’s ‘unbearable’ treatment of Josie Gibson

 ‘I really liked him but he’s now getting on my nerves,’ one angry fan said